About the Program

-The Master of Arts in Media Production focuses on the creation and analysis of media products with emphasis on the aesthetics, technology and financing structures that underpin excellent media.
-Students explore the economic, creative and cultural structures that influence how media is produced and reaches its market.
+The Master of Arts in Media Production focuses on the creation and analysis of media projects with an emphasis on aesthetics, research, technology, innovation, and financing structures that underpin excellence in media.
+Students explore the theoretical, economic, creative, and cultural structures that influence how media is produced and disseminated.
+The projects created here contribute to new and existing fields, aiming to carve a place for the creators in the media landscape.

 The program is one of several graduate programs to be offered either in whole or part in the Faculty of Communication and Design (FCAD) under the administrative direction of the School of Graduate Studies at Ryerson University.
 This academic collaboration, established in 2000 through a donation of ten million dollars by Ted and Loretta Rogers, is designed to facilitate scholarship and research in communication studies, media technologies and cultural production.
 It provides opportunities for research involving broadcasting, new media, journalism, image arts, and digital communications in collaboration with the Rogers Communications Centre, a Ryerson University research centre.

-Led by the holders of endowed research chairs and a strong faculty of media producers and managers, this graduate program endeavours to support and transform traditional broadcast products and help develop media leaders who are capable of meeting the challenges presented as interactive computer technologies continue to transform media markets, media management, professional fields, and academic disciplines.
+Led by the holders of endowed research chairs and a strong faculty of media producers and managers, this graduate program endeavours to support and transform creative projects, and help develop media leaders who are capable of meeting the challenges presented as new ideas and technologies continue to transform media markets, media management, professional fields, and academic disciplines.